tkhamez/neucore/README.md

 ### Local dev Requirements

-* PHP 7.1+ with Composer, see Vagrantfile for necessary additional extensions
+* PHP 7.1+ with Composer, see `backend/composer.json` for necessary extensions
 * Node.js 8 + npm 5 (use 5.6 if there are "write after end" errors)
 * MariaDB or MySQL Server
 * Apache or another HTTP Server